My Amazing Boyfriend

 My Amazing Boyfriend (Chinese: 我的奇妙男友; pinyin: Wo De Qi Miao Nan You) is a 2016 Chinese web series starring Janice Wu and Kim Tae-hwan, in a romance story between a 500 year old superhuman and a B-list actress.

 The series is an adaptation of a popular Chinese novel by Shui Qianmo.
 It aired online via Tencent from 24 April to 1 June 2016.
+The second season premiered on February 14, 2019, with Mike Angelo and Esther Yu replacing Kim Tae-hwan and Janice Wu as the lead stars.

 Synopsis

 Xue Ling Qiao (Kim Tae Hwan), an otherworldly being who has been asleep for a century, is accidentally awakened by Tian Jing Zhi (Janice Wu), who is forced to share her home with this awkward man with super powers.
 From bickering to eventually warming up to each other, unlikely romance blossoms between them, but will a cosmic conspiracy keep them apart?